 Have you ever noticed how ChatGPT can explain ideas clearly, stay polite, and adjust its tone based on your question?
-Many people ask, what is RLHF, and the answer is simple: it is a special training method called Reinforcement Learning from Human Feedback.
+Many people ask what RLHF is because the behavior feels “trained,” not random.
+I wrote this guide to make that training process easy to understand without turning it into a research paper.

-RLHF is a way to train AI using human opinions.
+RLHF is a way to train AI using human preferences.
 Instead of learning only from books, articles, and websites, the AI also learns directly from people.
-Humans guide the AI by showing which answers are better and which ones are not.
+Humans guide the model by comparing answers and indicating which responses are better and which ones miss the mark.
 This helps the AI respond in ways that feel more useful and natural.

-In this guide, we explain RLHF step by step.
-We cover pre-training, supervised fine-tuning, reward models, and reinforcement learning with PPO.
-We also explain important ideas like KL divergence and the Bradley-Terry model using simple language.
+In this guide, RLHF is explained step by step.
+It covers pre-training, supervised fine-tuning, reward models, and reinforcement learning with PPO.
+It also breaks down key ideas like KL divergence and the Bradley-Terry model in simple language.

-By the end of this article, you will understand how RLHF powers tools like ChatGPT, Claude, and AI coding assistants.
-You will also see why RLHF is important for building AI that is safer, more helpful, and closer to human expectations.
+By the end of this article, you will understand how RLHF supports tools like ChatGPT, Claude, and AI coding assistants, and why it matters for building AI that is safer, more helpful, and closer to what people actually expect from an assistant.

 The RLHF meaning becomes clear when you see that it trains AI systems to match human preferences more closely through direct feedback.